linode/docs/docs/guides/development/concepts/data-structure/index.md

 ---

-Even novice programmers are familiar with lists and arrays.
-These are among the best known examples of [data structures](https://en.wikipedia.org/wiki/Data_structure).
 Data structures are used to create efficient, clear, and organized programs.
+Among the best known [data structures](https://en.wikipedia.org/wiki/Data_structure) are lists and arrays.
 This guide introduces and defines data structures and explains why they are important.
 It also highlights the most important data structures and clarifies when and how each one can be used.

 ## What are Data Structures?

-In computer science, a data structure is defined as a format that organizes, manages, and stores data.
+In computer science, a data structure is a format that organizes, manages, and stores data.
 For a data structure to be practical, it must be relevant to the task and easy to use.
 Programmers should be able to quickly and efficiently store and retrieve data using the structure.
 Additionally, the data must be arranged in a sensible way within the context of the program.
 A data structure must also support useful and usable algorithms.

 The following three components define a data structure:

-- **Relationships**: In a data structure, the elements are related or connected in some way.
+- **Relationships**: In a data structure, elements are related or connected in some way.
 They follow a sequence, or are arranged in a certain format.
 This contrasts with an assortment of different but unrelated variables.
 For example, three stand-alone integers do not necessarily share any relationship.
 - **Operations**: Each data structure is associated with a collection of functions that can implement and manipulate it.
 These integrated algorithms are used to interact with the actual data.
 Most data structures support operations such as adding or deleting an item.
 However, other operations are only meaningful in certain situations.
 For instance, it might make sense to sort an array, but not a hash table.
 - **Data Values and Type**: The definition of a data structure also includes the values it contains and the type of data it allows.
 In some data structures, all values must have the same type, while others do not enforce any restrictions.